Noora-D/Radiomics-Feature-Extraction-and-Visualisation-for-Cardiac-Magnetic-Resonance-Image/README.md

 ### Run with Python

 1. Create a virtual environment.
 Mac can use virtualenv or conda.
 Windows must use conda.
-2. Install the dependencies (PyQt5, vtk, and sip) `pip install PyQt5 vtk`
+2. Install the dependencies (PyQt5, vtk and Pyradiomics etc.)
 3. Start the program `python .\visualizer_volumeRendering\CMRI_Toolbox.py -i ".\image.nii.gz" -m ".\mask.nii.gz""`